Hekstra-Lab/regroup/README.md

 [Precognition Convention (Section 3.2 - Goniometer Setting)](https://biocars.uchicago.edu/wp-content/uploads/2019/06/PrecognitionUserGuide_5-0.pdf)

-Not that for data collected with a "vertical" electric field, the correct usage is likely `-ef 0 -1 0`; accordingly, this is the default value for `-ef` and can be omitted.
+Note that for data collected with a "vertical" electric field, the correct usage is likely `-ef 0 -1 0`; accordingly, this is the default value for `-ef` and can be omitted.
 If the `-ef` convention differs, it is essential that it be specified, e.g. as `-ef 1 0 0` with "horizontal" electric field.

 ## What does it do?
 The user supplies a series of `.inp` files or an `.expt` file, which (among other things) describe the crystal orientation with an A matrix.
 The user also supplies the orientation of the electric field in the lab frame (via the `-ef` flag).
 Given the crystal orientation and the EF direction, `regroup` walks through the possible crystal facets to see which will have a facet-normal parallel to the electric field.
 Then, `regroup` walks through the possible subgroups of the spacegroup to find those that will preserve the direction of the facet-normal (as an idealized electric field vector) for all of their subgroup symops.